jimccann-rh/nutanix-prune-vms/README.md

 Prune expired VMs from Nutanix clusters

 This uses Prism Central API to remove VMs after a certain time.
 This is currently set at 48hrs.
-To change time adjust varible called `overtime`.
+To change time adjust varible called `overtimetotal`.

 **For this code to be tested.
 You will need to run this on the bastion host of the Nutanix cluster.**